Rex Whistler: Death

 Whistler is said to have predicted his own death.
 Just days before he was killed, he remarked to a friend that he wanted to be buried where he fell, not in a military cemetery.
 On the night before his death, a fellow officer named Francis Portal came up to him, and they talked for a while.
 Before they parted, Portal remarked, "So we'll probably see each other tomorrow evening."
 Wistfully, Whistler replied, "I hope so."
-He was killed on 18 July 1944, after he left his tank to go to the aid of other men in his unit, killed by a mortar bomb.
+He was killed on 18 July 1944, after he left his tank to go to the aid of other men in his unit.
 His body now lies in Section III, Row F, Grave 22 of Banneville-la-Campagne War Cemetery, situated 10 kilometres east of Caen.
-Reportedly, The Times newspaper received more letters about Whistler's death than for any other war victim.
+Reportedly, The Times received more letters about Whistler's death than for any other war victim.

 A memorial glass engraving by his brother, Laurence Whistler (the Rex prism) was placed at the Morning Chapel at Salisbury Cathedral.
 Laurence also wrote a biography of his brother The Laughter and the Urn (1985).

-Whistler's death is mentioned in a letter to Alec Guinness in 'Sir John Gielgud A Life in Letters', edited by Richard Mangan (Arcade Publishing 2004), p.
-75. Gielgud notes that 'Whistler's death is a major tragedy' adding that 'He wanted to prove that 'artists can be tough' and alas, he has done so - but the world is greatly the poorer for his sacrifice'.
+Whistler's death is mentioned in a letter to Alec Guinness in Sir John Gielgud A Life in Letters, edited by Richard Mangan (Arcade Publishing 2004), p.
+75. Gielgud notes that "Whistler's death is a major tragedy" adding that "He wanted to prove that 'artists can be tough' and alas, he has done so—but the world is greatly the poorer for his sacrifice".